getporter/porter/docs/content/parameters.md

 plugin docs](/plugins/types/#secrets) to learn how to configure Porter to use an external secret store.

-TODO: add docs on generate when functionality is added.

 Now when you execute the bundle you can pass the parameter set to the command using the `--parameter-set` or `-p` flag, e.g. `porter install -p myparamset`.